michelfernandez/cove/site/content/english/signaturestandards.md

 {{< content text=center top=16 width=narrow >}}
 {{% markdown %}}
-# How much legal weight <br class="hide-for-mobile">does my e-signature need?
+# How much legal weight does my e-signature need?
-The law distinguishes between qualified e-signatures (QES) and advanced e-signatures (AES).
-The two standards vary in terms of area of application and legal weight.
-At Skribble you have the choice.
+The law distinguishes between qualified e-signatures (QES), advanced e-signatures (AES) and simple electronic signature (SES).
+The three standards vary in terms of area of application and legal weight.
 {{% /markdown %}}
 {{< /content >}}